Weslley-Stein/docker-studys/basic-commands.md

 docker container stats [containerID/containerNAME]
 ```

-### Interact with a running container terminal(But just if his main process be Bash):
+### Interact with a running container terminal(But just if his main process is the Bash):

 ```docker
 docker container attach [containerID/containerNAME]